President Trump apologizes to Brett Kavanaugh and his family at ceremonial swearing-in as Supreme Court justice

 DEMS WAGE WAR ON KAVANAUGH: WILL IMPEACHMENT THREATS GO ANYWHERE?

-Ultimately, every Democrat voted against Kavanaugh except for Sen. Joe Manchin of West Virginia.
+Ultimately, every Democrat voted against Kavanaugh except for Sen. Joe Manchin of West Virginia, a deeply red state where Kavanaugh remains highly popular.
+Manchin is up for re-election this year.

-Senate Majority Leader Mitch McConnell on Sunday praised his party's senators, who he said re-established the "presumption of innocence" in confirmation hearings.
+McConnell on Sunday praised party's senators, who he said re-established the "presumption of innocence" in confirmation hearings.

 "We stood up to the mob," he added.